 6. Question:

-Why do I need to know that?
-It is only Marketing, isn’t it?
+Why do I need to know all of that?
+It’s only Marketing, isn’t it?

-Answer: (5 points by bullet):
+Answer (5 points by bullet):

-We will use that theme for tradeshows, print & digital advertising campaigns, and additional marketing activities: Your customer might ask you about it.
+We will use that theme for tradeshows, print & digital advertising campaigns, and additional marketing activities.
+Your customer might ask you about it.

-The theme precisely summarizes how we differentiate and how to link to our offering – this can help you in describing and differentiating our offering in any customer conversation (for portfolio products, innovative products, Emprove® program, services).
+The theme precisely summarizes how we differentiate ourselves from the competition, and how to make a meaningful connection to our offerings (portfolio products, innovative products, Emprove® program, services) in any customer conversation.

 7. Question

-Why should I buy specialized excipients and then have to rely on you without alternative source?
+Why should I buy specialized excipients and then have to rely solely on you without alternative sources?

 Answer:

-Don`t you have any requirements to optimize your formulation process or reduce your costs where specialty excipients might be a solution?
+Specialty excipients can optimize your formulation process and/or reduce your costs.

-If so, which ones do you consider?
-More examples can come from AM`s

-Cost pressure: e.g. do you consider to switch from wet granulation to DC – we have with Parteck M and SI specialty excipients which ensure content uniformity even for low dose formulations.
-The required DC properties are being maintained even during scale-up.
+E.g., switching from wet granulation to DC?
+We have Parteck M and SI, specialty excipients which ensure content uniformity even for low-dose formulations and can scale up.

-Is continuous manufacturing for solid dose an option for you to further optimize your process?
-If so, would you need certain specific excipients characteristics to make it happen?
+Continuous manufacturing for solid dose?

-Solubility challenges: More and more new BCS class II APIs are coming to the market where current excipients / technologies might fail.
-In order to meet these new requirements, specialty excipients might be needed if you want to reduce the failure rate in your drug development.
+Solubility challenges: More and more new BCS class II APIs are coming to market where current excipients / technologies might fail.

-Many new trends like e.g. 3-D printing might come in future which will require new polymers to meet the market needs.
+3-D printing will require new polymers to meet market needs.

-Merck has a history of more than 350 years in the pharmaceutical business and is extending its production capacities for excipients continuously to ensure that Merck will be able to supply specialty excipients also in decades to make sure that you have a reliable partner from early development stage until commercialization.
-In addition Merck is open to support you with application services and technical counseling to ensure a fast and smooth development when using our specialty excipients.

 8. Question:

-Just deliver the raw material, I take care of the technical problem that I won’t share with you
+Just deliver the raw material.
+I will take care of the technical problem internally.

 Answer:

-Can you afford to waste time and costs in troubleshooting to find a solution for your technical challenge?
-Wouldn`t it be better if you have a partner who can help you to solve any issues much faster so that you can concentration to focus on your development work?
+Can you afford to waste time and costs in troubleshooting to find solutions for your technical challenges?
+Wouldn’t it be better if you had a partner who’s been in the business for 350 years who could help you solve issues faster so that you can concentrate on your development work?

-Merck offers you an option with technical expertise and application know-how so that you can concentrate important tasks.
+Merck offers technical expertise and application know-how so that you can focus on important tasks.

 9. Question: